 Learn About Nazi Germany In The Reichstag Building

-Originally constructed in 1894 to house the Imperial Diet (German: Reichstag) of the German Empire, the Reichstag building was severely damaged in 1933 after being set on fire, and fell into disuse after World War II.
+Originally constructed in 1894 to house the Imperial Diet (German: Reichstag) of the German Empire, the Reichstag building was severely damaged in 1933 after being set on fire and it fell into disuse after World War II.

 In 1990, after the German unification, the Reichstag underwent a reconstruction led by renowned architect Norman Foster.
 Now, this century-old construction is Germany’s main Parliament building, making it one of the most important historical landmarks in Berlin.